couchbase/cbft/docs/index.md

 Next, click on the ```Query``` tab.

-In the query field, type in a query term (how about "beer").
+In the query field, type in a query term.

 Hit enter/return to execute your first cbft full-text query!

 You should see query results appearing below the query field.

 That's about it for getting started.

 The web admin UI has more screens and features, so be sure to click around and explore!

 # Where to go next